-If the histology (tissue analysis) results from your surgery are not available before you are discharged home, an appointment for the outpatient clinic will be made to discuss the results and any further treatment options, if necessary.
-You will need to attend for regular follow-up appointments in future.
+The histology results (tissue analysis) results from your surgery are generally available 2-3 weeks after your surgery.
+You will be offered the choice of attending the outpatient clinic or a telephone consultation to discuss the results and any further treatment options, if necessary.
+You may need to attend for regular follow-up appointments in future or you may be followed up within our patient stratified follow up service.
+The CNS team will discuss this further with you.